magicdude4eva/calendar-sync/README.md

 It supports features such as:
 - ✅ Deterministic UID generation for clean deduplication
 - 📅 Emoji mapping for more readable calendar events
-- 🔁 Full support for recurring events (e.g., yearly holidays)
+- 🔁 Full support for recurring events (e.g., yearly holidays) and custom extra events
 - 🧼 Optional cleanup of previously imported events
 - 📍 Location-based filtering (e.g., for regional holidays in Austria)
 - 🐳 Docker deployment for simple automation